MBoemo/intro-machine-learning/docs/10-ann.md

 <img src="10-ann_files/figure-html/unnamed-chunk-17-1.png" width="672" />

-The average MSE for the neural network (10.33) is lower than the one of the linear model although there seems to be a certain degree of variation in the MSEs of the cross validation.
+The average MSE for the neural network is a bit different from that of the linear model although there seems to be a certain degree of variation in the MSEs of the cross validation.
 This may depend on the splitting of the data or the random initialization of the weights in the net.
 By running the simulation different times with different seeds you can get a more precise point estimate for the average MSE.

 *Acknowledgement: the above example is from* https://www.r-bloggers.com/fitting-a-neural-network-in-r-neuralnet-package/
 ## Exercises